 - Between December to April when the seas are calmer, you can take spinner dolphin and sperm whale watching trips, and may even catch migrating blue whales.

-- For more water-based fun, the abundance of flat-water lagoons are perfect for a peaceful sunrise or sunset kayak or stand-up-paddle session.
+- For more water-based fun, the abundance of flat-water lagoons are perfect for a peaceful sunrise / sunset kayak or stand-up-paddle session.

 - Many resorts can also arrange deep-sea fishing trips with local fisherman, as well as scuba diving lessons in Sri Lanka’s longest bar reef, or safari rides by boat up the Wilpattu river.

-- For land based thrills, you can explore the local area by scooter or bicycle, go bird watching (there are heaps of amazing flighty friends around!) or take a safari at Wilpattu National Park.
+- For land based thrills, you can explore the local area by scooter or bicycle, go bird watching (there are heaps of amazing flighty friends around) or take a safari at Wilpattu National Park.
 If you want someone to take you that knows their stuff, then ask for AJ at Rascals resort.
-As well as being extremely knowledgeable on local flora and fauna, he’s pretty good at seeking out the leopards that occupy the park.
+As well as being amazingly knowledgeable about the local flora and fauna, he’s pretty good at seeking out leopards that occupy the park.